William James Linton: Political education and activism

-The same year he wrote a series of articles propounding the views of Mazzini in The Red Republican.
+The same year Linton wrote a series of articles propounding the views of Mazzini in The Red Republican.
 In 1852 he took up his residence at Brantwood, which afterward he sold to John Ruskin, and from there issued The English Republic, first in the form of weekly tracts and afterward as a monthly magazine "a useful exponent of republican principles, a faithful record ef republican progress throughout the world; an organ of propagandism and a medium of communication for the active republicans in England."
 Most of the paper, which never paid its way and was abandoned in 1855, was written by himself.

-In 1852 he also printed for private circulation an anonymous volume of poems entitled The Plaint of Freedom.
+In 1852 Linton also printed for private circulation an anonymous volume of poems entitled The Plaint of Freedom.
 After the failure of his paper he returned to his proper work of wood-engraving.
 In 1857 his wife died, and in the following year he married Eliza Lynn (afterward known as Mrs Lynn Linton) and returned to London.
 The couple moved to Gang Moor on the north-western extremity of Hampstead Heath in 1862.
 In 1864 he retired to Brantwood, his wife remaining in London.